seven1m/30-days-of-elixir/README.md

 **02-unit-testing.exs** - We'll need unit testing for the rest of the excercises, so let's do this!
 The built-in unit testing library ExUnit is capable and easy-to-use.

-**03-pattern-matching-guards.exs** - Let's get some basic familiarity with pattern matching and the like.
-This is easy!

 **03-input-output.exs** - Here we learn that file input and user input are easy.
 José has even done us a solid and duplicated some familiar Path and File methods from Ruby.